If you’re wondering how to store mangoes, I have you covered!

 If you want to keep your mangoes around for up to 10 months, flash freezing is your best option.
 Here’s how:

-- Peel the fruit and slice into chunks, cubes, strips, or however you want them – just consider how you plan on using it once defrosted.
+- Peel the fruit and slice it into chunks, cubes, strips, or however you want them – just consider how you plan on using it once defrosted.

 - Pop the sheet in the freezer, making sure it stays secure on a flat surface.